ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/working-with-compliance-manager.md

 #### ControlFamily tab

-This tab includes columns that define the controls that are mapped to the Actions listed on the Actions tab, and includes details like control name, family, title and description.
+This tab includes columns that define the controls that are mapped to the Actions listed on the Actions tab, and includes details like control name, family, title, and description.
 The columns for this tab, which must be ordered within Excel in the order listed below, are:

 - **controlName:** Control name from certification/standard/regulation, etc.
 - **controlFamily:** Control family from certification/standard, regulation, etc.